-USA Today recently reported that Millennials -- those born roughly between 1980-2000 -- would rather enjoy the present than prepare for the future.
+USA Today reported that Millennials -- those born roughly between 1980-2000 -- would rather enjoy the present than prepare for the future.
 Similarly, Bloomberg has suggested Millennials aren’t buying life insurance because they’re taking a longer time to hit milestones that usually trigger purchasing a policy -- like getting married and having kids.

 It’s no revelation that estate planning isn’t a top priority for people in their 20s and 30s, especially since they typically haven’t amassed the kind of assets folks 10 or 20 years older may have (unless they’re Mark Zuckerberg).